BettercareHealth/bettercare/nc/nc-3A.md

 ---
 title: 3A.
-Skills workshop: Clinical history and examination
+Skills workshop on Clinical history and examination
 layout: chapter
 ---